-From surgery to chemotherapy, veterinary cancer specialists can offer your pet the very latest diagnostic and treatment options and the best chance of survival.
+From surgery to chemotherapy to radiation therapy, veterinary cancer specialists can offer your pet the very latest diagnostic and treatment options and the best chance of survival.
 With optimal treatment, cancer in many cases simply becomes another manageable chronic disease.

 If your pet is diagnosed with cancer, it is important not to become overwhelmed.
 Ask your veterinarian to write down the most important points for you to review later.
 Although the disease is serious, treatment decisions generally do not need to be made quickly.
 If your pet is diagnosed with cancer, however, you will either want to have your general practice veterinarian work in consultation with a veterinary oncologist, or be referred to one of these specialists for your pet's treatment.